Seinfeld is one of the greatest sitcoms in history with the numbers to prove it. Just ask comedian Jerry Seinfeld and his net worth.

 RELATED: At The Age Of 68, Jerry Seinfeld Has Become A Modern Fashion Icon

-All things considered, Jerry Seinfeld’s net worth should surely be higher…
+All things considered, we’re not surprised about Jerry Seinfeld’s net worth

-The issue with all these reported figures is that when you do the math, it exceeds Jerry Seinfeld’s supposed net worth of $950 million.
 Forget about t-shirts, Kramer art prints, and custom George Costanza voicemails.
-Syndication sales and streaming deals alone level it to almost a billion.
+Syndication sales and streaming deals alone level it to almost a billion (gross earnings).

 In 2017, Seinfeld brought his entire catalogue of Comedians In Cars Getting Coffee over to Netflix with a cherry on top; the legendary comic agreed to produce two more stand-up comedy specials.
 The complete package set the streaming service back an additional $100 million.

 Now keep in mind: this is just a single deal outside of the immediate Seinfeld revenue funnel.
-Even after factoring in lifestyle costs, taxes, etc., if we calculate every one-night-only ticketed appearance, speaking commitments, book deals, Kith dosh, and yes, Bee Movie dosh… I think we can all agree that $950 million is a pretty reasonable estimate.
-Even if said estimate is on the low side.
+Even after factoring in lifestyle costs, taxes, etc., if we calculate every one-night-only ticketed appearance, speaking commitments, book deals, Kith dosh, and yes, Bee Movie dosh… it all adds up.

 Not bad for a show about nothing.